 Material types: The scope of the calculation includes food waste and associated inedible parts.

-Therefore, bakery waste sent to animal feed is included in the total waste tonnage.
-On the other hand, food donated to FareShare is not considered to be food waste.
+Therefore, bakery products sent to animal feed are EXCLUDED from the total waste tonnage.
+Food donated to FareShare or directly to charities via Community Food Connection programme is not considered to be food waste.
 Packaging waste is excluded.

-All food categories sold at Tesco are included in the scope.
-(2)
+All food categories sold at Tesco are included in the scope (1).